 “Civic Charleston Walk” – Jane Jacobs Walk

-The Saturday walk will begin and end at the Charleston Civic Design Center and be led by one of our staff or volunteers.
-The exact content of the walk will be determined, but will focus on the beauty and walkability of Charleston.
-We will also celebrate the city's unique neighborhoods and examine its civic projects.
+The Saturday walk will began and ended at the Charleston Civic Design Center.
+It was led by Dr. Nathaniel Walker of the College of Charleston.
+The walk focused on the beauty and walkability of Charleston, celebrated the city's unique neighborhoods and examined its civic projects.